seanblanchfield/blog/current/_posts/2025-03-26-ai-org-conversation-framework.md

 ### Automation

 **Software Development**: Your developers should be directing AI, not writing code.
 All software should be AI-generated with human oversight tapering as the tools get better.
-The productivity gap between AI-augmented developers and traditional coders incremental - it's probably orders of magnitude.
+The productivity gap between AI-augmented developers and traditional coders isn't incremental - it's probably orders of magnitude.

 **Customer Support**: Intercom reports their AI agent Fin achieves a [52% resolution rate](https://community.intercom.com/fin-ai-agent-59/what-is-your-fin-success-rate-8841#:~:text=According%20to%20Intercom%2C%20Fin's%20average%20resolution%20rate%20is%2052%25.)—and that's just the beginning.
 L1 and L2 support tiers should be entirely AI-driven, with humans handling only the most complex edge cases (and even then, only handling them once).